Trends in Technical Communication: a review

 Trends in technical communication

 A good technical communicator is sceptical of information that other people give, and questions authority to make sure that content is correct.
 In the US and the UK, questioning authority is acceptable.
 However, in many Asian cultures, it is not acceptable.
-Therefore, much outsourced documentation is of low quality.
+Therefore, much outsourced documentation is of bad quality.

 XML